 Slate Implementation Phases

-A successful implementation begins with proper preparation.
-Complete these four critical steps to lay the foundation for a successful implementation:
+A successful implementation begins with good preparation.
+Complete these four critical steps to lay the foundation for your implementation:

 - Establish your Slate team and steering committee